krestfield/docs/certdog/installation.md

 This script will now install the Certdog system on this machine

-The following operations will be performed:
-  1. Install Java.
-This will install a local copy for Certdog's use only
-  2. Install and configure the database
-  3. Configure the application server
-  4. Install the Certdog Service
-  5. Install the Certdog ADCS (Active Directory Certificate Services) service This is only required if you wish to interface to a Microsoft CA instance (ADCS)

-  Further documentation can be found here: https://krestfield.github.io/docs/certdog/certdog.html

-Download java (y/n)?
-(Choose n if you have previously downloaded): y Downloading java...Please wait (this may take several minutes) Checking hash...
+Downloading java...Please wait (this may take several minutes) Checking hash...
 Hash verified OK